-Gemcitabine, which started as a potential antiviral drug, a relatively common antibiotic, was reoriented as a cancer treatment.
-This drug was synthesized in the laboratory of the large pharmaceutical company Eli Lilly in the early 1980s.
-It was not until a decade later that clinical trials showed that it could wipe out leukaemia cells in vitro.
-In 1995, Britain became the first country in which it began to be marked.
+Gemcitabine started out as a potential hepatitis E antiviral and was later repositioned as a cancer treatment.
+The drug was synthesised in an Eli Lilly pharmaceutical laboratory in the early 1980s.
+Ten years later, pre-clinical laboratory trials showed that it could kill leukaemia cells in vitro.
+In 1995, Britain became the first country in which it was marketed.

 Gemcitabine is currently used as a chemotherapy agent for the treatment of several types of cancer, including lung, pancreatic, bladder, breast, ovarian and testicular cancers.
 It is also being investigated for use in treating other tumours such as oesophageal cancer and lymphomas.